What do accounting students think about remote learning?

 How can remote group work actually function?

-Team assessment simulates professional practice but falters without scaffolding.
-Use tools that enable shared workspaces and real‑time collaboration, then structure the task: define roles, milestones and decision‑rights; set expectations for responsiveness; and give a simple conflict‑resolution route.
+Team assessment simulates professional practice, but it falters without scaffolding.
+Use tools that enable shared workspaces and real-time collaboration, then structure the task: define roles, milestones, and decision rights; set expectations for responsiveness; and give students a simple conflict-resolution route.
 Templates for critique and shared artefacts reduce ambiguity.
-Student voice from accounting points to uncertainty about “opportunities to work with other students”, so make requirements explicit in the assessment brief and align marking criteria to both process and output.
+Student voice from accounting points to uncertainty about "opportunities to work with other students", so make requirements explicit in the assessment brief and align marking criteria to both process and output, following group work assessment best practice.

 How do we sustain engagement and interaction with instructors?

-Engagement dips when rhythm and routes vary.
-Prioritise cohorts that NSS data show as more negative about remote modes by using a consistent weekly pattern (same platform, day and joining route), shorter live blocks (10–15 minutes) with signposted tasks, and reliable virtual office hours.
+Engagement dips when rhythm and contact routes vary, a pattern echoed in practical guidance on increasing student engagement in online modules.
+Prioritise cohorts that NSS data show are more negative about remote modes by using a consistent weekly pattern, the same platform, the same day, and the same joining route.
+Shorter live blocks (10-15 minutes) with signposted tasks and reliable virtual office hours help sustain attention.
 Every live session should have a timely, searchable recording and a concise set of takeaways.
 Keep staff presence high around assessment points and ensure students can reach the right person quickly.

 How do we retain practical application and internships?

-Virtual internships and live projects can still develop applied skills if designed for pace and feedback.
+Virtual internships and live projects can still develop applied skills if they are designed for pace and feedback.
 Partner with employers on real data tasks, embed structured supervision online, and integrate reflective components in the module.
-Accounting cohorts often value career guidance; sustain that advantage by making routes to internships, accredited pathways and professional bodies visible and timely.
-Use written follow‑ups for critical announcements so students navigating time zones or caring responsibilities stay included.
+Accounting cohorts often value career guidance, so make routes to internships, accredited pathways, and professional bodies visible and timely.
+Use written follow-ups for critical announcements so students navigating time zones or caring responsibilities stay included.

 What works in performance and assessment online?